Attawapiskat First Nation: Population history

-According to anthropologist John J. Honigmann, Attawapiskat's population in 1947 was 467.
 Honigmann observed that the population had decreased to only 300 by 1955, and he attributed that decline to migration towards communities further south like Fort Albany and Moosonee.

 Language

 The traditional language of the people of Attawapiskat is the Swampy Cree language, an "n-dialect" along the Cree language continuum.
 575, or approximately 37.4% of respondents to the 2021 Canadian census reported Cree as their mother tongue.
 No other non-official languages were reported as a mother tongue, but 400 (24.5%) respondents reported either English or French and a non-official language as their mother tongue.
 615 (39.5%) reported English as their mother tongue.

 Almost all of the 1,586 respondents in the 2021 Canadian census reported knowing English, with 10 individuals reporting knowledge of French too, and only 5 reporting knowledge of neither of the official languages of Canada.

 As of 1958, anthropologist John J. Honigmann reported that "only one or two men command English" (out of a population between 300 and 400).
 According to a 1998 thesis by Norbert W. Witt, about 98% of the population of Attawapiskat at that time spoke Swampy Cree.
 As of 2003, many elders understood very little English; they spoke Cree and other Aboriginal languages.